eflautt/ga-data-science/lessons/lesson-09/readme.md

 ### Challenge!
 Linear Regression Results for Classification

-Regression results, as defined, can have a value ranged from negative infinity to infinity (even though not all regression problems use that entire range.
-For example, imagine predicting a football player's salary: it wouldn't be negative and it has a cap to how high it could go).
+Regression results, as defined, can have a value ranging from negative infinity to infinity.
+However, not all regression problems will use that entire range.
+For example, imagine predicting a football player's salary: it wouldn't be negative, and while it would be high, there is an eventual cap.

-Classification is used when the predicted values (class labels) are not greater or less than each other.
+Classification is used when the predicted values (class labels) are not necessarily greater or less than each other.
 Logically this makes sense, but since most classification problems are binary (0 or 1), and 1 is technically greater than 0... wouldn't it make sense to apply the concept of a regression to solve classification?
-How might we contain those bounds?
+How could we contain those bounds?

-Below we'll review some approaches to regression that will make solving for classification more feasible.
+Below, we'll review some approaches to regression that will show us how to apply it to classification problems.

 ### Fix 1: Probability

 One approach is to predict the probability that an observation belongs to a certain class.
-We could assume that the _prior_ probability (the _bias_) of a class is the class distribution.
+We could assume that the _prior_ probability (or the _bias_) of a class is the class distribution.

 For example, if we know that roughly 700 people from the Titanic survived out of 2200 total, then without knowing anything about the passengers and crew, the probability of survival would be ~0.32 (32%).
 However, we still need a way to use a linear function to either increase or decrease the probability of an individual, given any additional data we know about them.

 **Check**: This prior probability is most similar to which value in the ordinary least squares formula?